CiscoDevNet/Meraki-Portal-What-s-New-Changelog/documents/update-archive.md

 **Walled Garden added to API**

-The SSID Settings API endpoint now supports setting the Walled Garden and Per Client Bandwidth Limits.
+The SSID Settings API operation now supports setting the Walled Garden and Per Client Bandwidth Limits.
 See the **[API documentation page](http://postman.meraki.com)** or make an API call to get your SSIDs.

 **Meraki Cloud-based RADIUS Proxy launched**